-Formal user testing of an MVP - either remote moderated, local, actually any kind at all - is critical to validate the design concepts.
-It's important to ask the right questions, and to make sense of the results.
-I wrote a paper on quant / qual methods for doing this.
+Building and testing an MVP - either remote moderated, local, actually any kind at all - is critical for validating the design concepts.

-6. Detailed design spec: Make sure it can be built.
+6. Detailed design: Make sure it can be built.

 A detailed design spec and style guide should reflect the needs of the people using it.
-The level of detail, kinds of content, and relationship to other workstreams are critical for success.
+The level of detail, kinds of content, and relationship to other workstreams are critical for the success of the project.

 7. Implementation and follow through.